Nemanja Šarović: Early years (2000–2004)

-First and second assembly terms (2004–08)
+First and second assembly terms (2004–2008)

-Šarović was given the eighty-fifth position on the Radical Party's list in the 2003 Serbian parliamentary election, in which the party won eighty-two seats.
-He was not initially included in the party's assembly delegation but received a mandate on 12 February 2004 as the replacement for another member who had resigned.
-The Radicals won more seats than any other party in the 2003 election but fell short of a majority and ultimately served in opposition.
-During his first term, Šarović was a member of the legislative committee and the committee on justice and administration.

-He led the Radical Party's list in Stari Grad for the 2004 Serbian local elections and was elected when the list won nine out of fifty-six seats.
-The Democratic Party (DS) won the election, and the Radicals served in opposition at this level as well.
+Šarović was 85th on the SRS list in the 2003 Serbian parliamentary election, in which the party won 82 seats.
+He was not initially included in the party's delegation, but received a mandate on 12 February 2004 as a replacement for a member who had resigned.
+The Radicals were the largest party in the assembly but served in opposition.
+During this term, Šarović sat on the legislative committee and the committee on justice and administration.
+He also led the SRS list in Stari Grad in the 2004 Serbian local elections and was elected when the list won nine of 56 seats; the Democratic Party (DS) won the election, and the Radicals were in opposition at this level too.

-It was reported in 2005 that Šarović had claimed 1.639.088 dinars for travel expenses between Belgrade and Vranje, where he worked as an organizer on behalf of the SRS.
-In a 2006 interview with the Mexican newspaper Reforma, he said that the Radical Party was not against the principle of Serbia joining the European Union (EU) but would not accept the price of giving up sovereignty over Kosovo.
-In the same interview, he said that he had been arrested three times since the fall of Slobodan Milošević's government in 2000.
+In 2005, it was reported that Šarović had claimed 1,639,088 dinars in travel expenses between Belgrade and Vranje, where he worked as an SRS organiser.
+In a 2006 interview with the Mexican newspaper Reforma, he said that the Radicals did not oppose Serbia joining the European Union in principle, but would not accept the price of giving up sovereignty over Kosovo.
+He also said he had been arrested three times since the fall of Milošević.

-Šarović received the twenty-first position on the Radical Party's list in the 2007 parliamentary election and was included in the party's assembly delegation when the list won eighty-one seats.
-As in 2003, the Radicals won more seats than any other party, fell short of a majority, and served in opposition.
-During his second term, Šarović was a member of the committee on foreign affairs, the committee on economic reforms, and the administrative committee.
+Šarović was 21st on the SRS list in the 2007 parliamentary election and was elected when the list won 81 seats.
+The Radicals again finished first but remained in opposition.
+During his second term, he sat on the committees on foreign affairs, economic reforms and administration.